WernerKr/davisconsoleapi/README.md

   -   [DavisConsoleAPI] api_key = %your api2_key%
   -   [DavisConsoleAPI] api_secret = %your api2_secret%
   -   [DavisConsoleAPI] txid_iss = 1 	and the other stations, if available
+  -   [DavisConsoleAPI] airlink = 0 	set to 1 if also a Airlink Senosr is available

 ## Configuration
 By default, the installer installs `davisconsoleapi` as a driver.